joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 }
 ```

+MixColumns is the same as in **Design**, where I explain how lookup tables can be used towards the end of the **Mix Columns** section.
+`checkKey` decrypts the first block of a file and compares it to the key.
+If the decrypted block is the same as the key, then the key is valid.
+This is because when I encrypt files, I append the encrypted key to the beggining of the new file, so that it can be checked when decrypting the file.

 The program accepts the fields `<encryptionType>, <field1>, <field2>, <key>`, where `<field1>`is the first argument of the function you want to execute, and `<field2>` is the second argument.
 If there is no second argument, then this can just be set to `0`.
 The key is input like this: `1 2 3 4 5 6 7 8 9 10 11 12 13 14 15` (it is hashed first though), where it is then split by the space in-between each number, and each number is converted to a byte, where it can be used in the functions that need it.

 `aes.go` is compiled to `AES` for Linux/MacOS, and `AESWin.exe` for Windows.

-## AES for file names:
+### AES for file names:

 AES for file names is written in Python, as it needs to be accessed a lot, and does work on small volumes of data.
+For more information on the actuall encryption part, look at `aes.go` in the section above for more commented code.
 Here is the code (`code/python-go/aesFName.py`):

 ```python
 # For more information on each function, look at aes.go since most of this is the same.